-The Liberty Bell was first cast by the bell foundry, in London, in 1752.
+The Liberty Bell was first cast by the Lester and Pack Bell Foundry in London in 1752.
 The Liberty Bell was twice recast in Philadelphia by John Pass and John Stow in 1753 after it cracked.

 Liberty Bell Replicas